You’re a good person. I’m a good person.

 How do you develop a “voice” for your marketing?
 It’s such an abstract concept it’s difficult to describe.

-We were lucky enough to have Henneke write an article here on Big Brand System about writing with “voice.”
+We were lucky enough to have Henneke write an article on this website about writing with “voice.”

 “Creating a website with personality may sound difficult, but it’s surprisingly easy.
 You just need to understand the three steps to develop an enchanting brand voice.”